appirio-tech/tc1-mf-vagrant/README.md

 ## Installation:
 * Clone this repo
 * Inside the folder repo, run the following commands:
-(Please notethe first command is a 1GB download)
+(Please note, the first command is a 1GB download)

 ```
 vagrant up --provider=virtualbox #to bring up the VM